Steps to set up the EKO network and dynamically manage network authorities:¶

 - Declare

-to store the stakes for each authority mapped to the address asuint public stakeAmount; mapping(address => uint) public validatorStake;
+stakeAmountto store the current stake amount for the authorities in the network andvalidatorStaketo store the stakes for each authority mapped to the address asuint public stakeAmount; mapping(address => uint) public validatorStake;

 - Define a function

-to provide the functionality to update the stake amountfunction setStakeAmount(uint _stakeAmount) external onlyOwner { stakeAmount = _stakeAmount; }
+setStakeAmountto provide the functionality to update the stake amountfunction setStakeAmount(uint _stakeAmount) external onlyOwner { stakeAmount = _stakeAmount; }

 - Declare events